Fun & Healthy Halloween Treats: 17 Nut-free School Party Ideas that Kids (and Parents!) Will Love

 Bat cheese on full moon crackers For this, I used a mini bat cookie cutter (which came in a set of six fun Halloween cutters) to make cheese slices that look like bats.
 Then, I placed them on Carr’s Whole Wheat Crackers.
 The cheese was Organic Valley Vermont cheddar.

-And 10 more fun and healthy ideas from around the web (click the links to see them in full!):
+And 10 more fun and healthy ideas from around the web:

 Popcorn mummy cups To make the cup, I just squirted on a little glue then wrapped it white crepe paper and stuck on a couple googly eyes.
 So easy!
 Then I filled it with homemade microwave popcorn mixed with a drizzle of olive oil, sea salt, pumpkin seeds and dried cranberries.
 To keep it even simpler, just stick googly eyes on a bright orange cup.